 In Delaware, you will need to go through a formal process for an LLC formation.
-Check the Secretary of State of Delaware’s website for the requirements in registering your company or business entity as an LLC.
-You can prepare and file the paperwork yourself or you can hire the Doola team to do it for you.
+Check the Secretary of State of Delaware’s website for the requirements for registering your company or business entity as an LLC.
+You can prepare and file the paperwork yourself or you can hire the doola team to do it for you as a registered agent.

 Another reason for the increasing number of LLCs in Delaware is its favorable taxation laws.
 These are among the several things you need to consider in forming an LLC in the state.
 You also need to deal with Delaware’s LLC fees, which include formation fees and ongoing taxes.
 To know more about the LLC fees in Delaware, you might like to read the information we have gathered below.

 What is the cost of incorporating a business in Delaware?